neo4j/neo4j-java-driver/README.md

 ##### Using the testkit-tests module

-The `testkit-tests` module will automatically checkout Testkit and run it during Maven build.
+The `testkit-tests` module will automatically check out Testkit and run it during Maven build.

 Prerequisites:
 - Docker